-Know Your PC: Basic Answers you need to be able to tell your "computer geek"
+Know Your PC: Basic Answers to be able to tell your Computer Geek

 (An actual answer to an actual question.)

 Sooner or later you're going to have a problem with your computer, a question about its operation, or the need to upgrade it for better performance.
-If you're bringing your computer with you to Micro Center® it's easy for our sales associates to find the right item you need.
-But what if you're just stopping in to ask a "quick question", or contact our Central Technical Support group?
-Here are some basic answers you'll want to have stored in your smart phone…
+If you're bringing your computer with you to Micro Center, it's easy for our sales associates to find the right item you need.
+But what if you're just stopping in to ask a quick question, or if you contact our Technical Support Group?
+Here are some basic answers you'll want to have stored in your smart phone:

-1. What is the Manufacturer, Make, Model, and possibly Variant?
+- What is the Manufacturer, Make, Model, and possibly Variant of your system?

-When you do locate the sticker, they identify the important information their service or support people will need.
+- When you do locate the sticker, it will identify the important information that service or support people will need.

-- Total amount (as in 1GB) - This may be displayed in the system information window.
+- Total amount (as in 4GB) - This may be displayed in the system information window.

 - Number of memory slots on your motherboard (as in 2 or 4 on most boards).

 - The number of hard disk drives in your system.